0

 To make the most of a restaurant’s exposure in food delivery apps, owners can include a thank you note or even a copy of their menu in their food packaging to highlight meals that are available for dine-in customers only.
 By converting customers acquired from food delivery apps, business owners are able to offset the investment they made in the first place.
 Accelerating this process makes it so that businesses are able to wholly capture profits and avoid losing money as they send out food.

 ChatGenie, an emerging end-to-end online store platform, goes the extra mile to ensure its registered merchants are able to forge a relationship with new customers.
-Welcome kits provided by ChatGenie include a note encouraging customers to order directly from the company’s stores inside Messenger, Instagram or GCash.
+Welcome kits provided by ChatGenie include a note encouraging customers to order directly from the company’s stores inside Messenger, Instagram, or GCash.
 Customers can scan the QR code on the note to purchase items from the merchant’s online sales channels.

 Back to Blog